-Deploying a Software-Defined Data Center (SDDC) is the first step in making use of the VMware Cloud on AWS service.
+Deploying a Software-Defined Data Center is the first step for using the VMware Cloud on AWS service.
 After you deploy the SDDC, you can view information about it and perform management tasks.

-There are a number of factors to consider before deploying your SDDC.
+There are several actions to be considered before deploying your SDDC.

-When you deploy an SDDC on VMware Cloud on AWS, it is created within an AWS account and VPC dedicated to your organization and managed by VMware.
-You must also connect the SDDC to an AWS account belonging to you, referred to as the customer AWS account .
+When you deploy your SDDC on VMware Cloud on AWS, it is created within an AWS account and a VPC dedicated to your organization and managed by VMware.
+You must also connect the SDDC to an AWS account belonging to you, called the customer AWS account .
 This connection allows your SDDC to access AWS services belonging to your customer account.

 If you are deploying a Single Host SDDC, you can delay linking your customer AWS account for up to two weeks.
 You cannot scale up a Single Host SDDC to a multiple host SDDC until you link an AWS account.
 If you are deploying a multiple host SDDC, you must link your customer AWS account when you deploy the SDDC.

 - The subnet must be in an AWS Availability Zone (AZ) where VMware Cloud on AWS is available.
 Start by creating a subnet in every AZ in the AWS Region where the SDDC will be created.
 It helps you identify all AZs where an SDDC can be deployed and select the one that best meets your SDDC placement needs, whether you want to keep your VMC workloads close to or isolated from your AWS workloads running in a particular AZ.
 See Creating a Subnet in Your VPC in the AWS documentation for information about how to use the Amazon VPC console to create a subnet in your VPC.

 - The subnet must exist in the connected AWS account.
 It cannot be one owned by and shared from another account.